curoli/dovenest/docs/dovenest-en.md

 # Use Cases

-> Purpose: Expand the whitepaper with concrete, testable scenarios that demonstrate “kooperativ planende Agentinnen” (cooperatively planning agents) without mode-switching, with persistent memories and non-blocking interfaces.

----

 ## UC‑01: Continuous Pair‑Programmer with GitHub (No Agent‑Mode Toggle)
 **Problem:** Today you must switch into a special “agent mode” to let the AI make code changes, and you usually lose conversational flow while CI tasks run.